bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 **Water Reservoir:** Transfer enough nuclease free water to a 1-well reservoir with enough to cover all wells.

+**Size Selection Plate 1:** Resuspend IPB well.
+In a multichannel reservoir combine 4.2 mL water with 2.7 mL IPB (42 µL water and 27 µL IPB per sample).
+Mix well.
+Using a 200 µL multichannel, carefully put 69 µL of the IPB/water mixture in each well of a 96 well plate.
+Temporarily cover with a seal or lid.

-**Size Selection Plate 1:** Mix IPB well and pour into a 50mL reservoir.
-Using 10 µL multichannel transfer **6.3 µL IPB** (0.7X) into each well corresponding to the tagmentation plate.
-Cover this plate with a plate lid.
+**Size Selection Plate 2:** Mix IPB well and pour into a 50mL reservoir.
+Using 10 µL multichannel transfer **5 µL IPB** (0.68X) into each well of a 96 well plate.
 Good pipetting practice is essential here to obtain correct bead ratios.
 Use a repeated dispensing approach: Aspirate and discard beads back into reservoir leaving plunger depressed to first stop.
 Aspirate beads and dispense in receiver plate.
 Do not use blow stop.
 Repeat.

-**Size Selection Plate 2:** Mix IPB well and pour into a 50mL reservoir.
-Using 10 µL multichannel transfer **7.2 µL IPB** (0.6X) into each well corresponding to the tagmentation plate.
-Cover this plate with a plate lid.
-Use pipetting strategy described above.

 #### Procedure
 - [ ] Briefly centrifuge the tagmentation plate
 - [ ] Remove seal and transfer tagmentation plate to 384-well magnet
-- [ ] Capture beads (will take approximately 2 minutes)
-- [ ] Using 125 µL Integra, use the **IPB LOAD** program to recapture the DNA on IPB Beads:
+- [ ] Using 125 µL Integra, use the **IPB DUAL SELECT** program to recapture the DNA on IPB Beads:
 	- [ ] Transfer 9 µL of superantant from the tagmentation plate to the Size Selection 1 plate and mix
  	- [ ] Incubate 5 min @ room temperature
+  	- [ ] Briefly spin if necessary
 	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 15.3 µL supernatant and discard
-	- [ ] Eject tips
-- [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **first** wash of the **first size selection**:
-	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate on magnet
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 30 µL supernatant and discard
-	- [ ] Eject tips
-- [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **second** wash of the **first size selection**:
-	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate  on magnet
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 30 µL supernatant and discard
-	- [ ] **DO NOT** Eject tips
-- [ ] Use 125 µL Integra to collect any residual EtOH with custom program Final Dry
-- [ ] Discard tips
-- [ ] Air dry plate 2 minutes at room temperature
-- [ ] Using 125 µL Integra with the custom program IPB Transfer, elute and transfer to **Size selection plate 2**:
-	- [ ] Aspirate 15 µL from Water Reservoir
-	- [ ] Dispense and mix in **Size selection plate 1** off magnet
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Incubate 2 minutes at room temperature off magfnet
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 12 µL superantant from **Size selection plate 1**
-	- [ ] Dispense and mix in **Size selection plate 2** off magnet
- 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Incubate 5 minutes at room temperature off magnet
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 22.2 µL supernatant and discard
-	- [ ] Discard tips
-- [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **first** wash of the **second size selection**:
-	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate  on magnet
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 30 µL supernatant and discard
-	- [ ] Eject tips
-- [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **second** wash of the **second size selection**:
-	- [ ] Aspirate 30 µL from Ethanol Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate  on magnet
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 30 µL supernatant and discard
-	- [ ] **DO NOT** Eject tips
-- [ ] Use 125 µL Integra to collect any residual EtOH with custom program Final Dry
-- [ ] Discard tips
-- [ ] Air dry plate 5 minutes at room temperature
-- [ ] Use 125 µL Integra with custom program IPB Elute to elute final libraries:
-	- [ ] Aspirate 20 µL from Water Reservoir
-	- [ ] Dispense and mix 10x in Size Selection plate 2
-	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
- 	- [ ] Incubate 5 minutes at room temperature
-	- [ ] Capture beads on magnet (approximately 2 minutes)
-	- [ ] Aspirate 17 µL to a new 96 well plate.
+ 	- [ ] Get new tips
+	- [ ] Aspirate 72 µL supernatant and transfer to Size Selection plate 2.
+ 	- [ ] Mix
+  	- [ ] Incubate 5 min @ room temperature
+  	- [ ] Capture
+  	- [ ] Aspirate 75 µL supernatant and discard
+  	- [ ] Get new tips
+  	- [ ] Aspirate 125 µL ethanol from EtOH reservoir and transfer to Size selection plate 2
+  	- [ ] Allow beads to recapture if necessary and remove superantant
+  	- [ ] Get new tips
+  	- [ ] Aspirate 125 µL ethanol from EtOH reservoir and transfer to Size selection plate 2
+  	- [ ] Allow beads to recapture if necessary and remove superantant
+  	- [ ] Get new tips
+ 	- [ ] Remove any remaining EtOH
+  	- [ ] Aspirate 25 µL from Water Reservoir
+  	- [ ] Mix
+  	- [ ] Incubate 2 minutes at room temperature
+  	- [ ] Briefly spin and capture DNA
+  	- [ ] Transfer 20 µL to final elution plate
 - [ ] Label plate as final libraries including project name, date, and name.
 - [ ] Freeze at -20˚C or proceed to QC